Ofsted May 2016:

 To ensure that each pupil has access to personal and academic guidance and support where necessary.
 This would be through their form tutors and Head of Year as well as the Senior Leadership Team.

 To provide opportunities for and encourage pupils to exercise individual and social responsibility both inside and outside the school community.

 To promote in pupils the ability to work individually and in teams and care about the whole school community.

 To establish and maintain an appropriate relationship with every parent, so that together we can help to prepare the pupils for the opportunities, responsibilities and experiences of adult life.

 To create a caring environment where pupils are valued for who they are, not just for what they can do.

 Our Pastoral Systems – if you have an issue

-3. If the issue needs significant attention either contact the Assistant Head for Discipline and Behaviour or the Deputy Head for Pastoral Care.
+- If the issue needs significant attention either contact the Assistant Head (Pastoral) or the Deputy Head Teacher.

 Our Pastoral Systems – the structure

-8. Y12-13 Pastoral care is run primarily through the Director and Deputy Head of 6th form.
+- Y12-13 Pastoral care is run primarily through the Head, Deputy Head of 6th form, and the Heart of Year 12.
 The emphasis at this stage is on career guidance and university aspirations.